isomerpages/nlb-eyeonasia/_india-know-working/01-business-culture.md

 [**Indian etiquette: A matter of course**](http://eservice.nlb.gov.sg/item_holding.aspx?bid=202979495){:target="_blank"}

-Observe the proper way to behave through this book which covers key aspects of India’s rich culture, from gift giving, presenting a garland and eating with fingers to coping with unfamiliar food and making home visits.
+Observe the proper way to conduct yourself in India through this book, which covers key aspects of India’s rich culture, from gift giving, presenting a garland and eating with fingers to coping with unfamiliar food and making home visits.

 All rights reserved, Singapore: Landmark Books, 2017.